LegendPlayz83/ESP-BLJ/README.md

 To silence the speakers of my noisy neighbours /j

 # Replicating Tips
 Focus on wiring!
-Any wrong wiring could fry the antenna
+Any wrong wiring could fry the antenna.
+Also, wiring will be done component to component on the zero PCB.

 # Bill of Materials